violafanfani/docker-latex/readme.md

 ## Description

 A full TexLive image ready to use with VScode.

+The image is based on ubuntu and includes the following packages:
+- texlive-full
+- latexmk
+- biber
 ## Tags

 - latest: the latest version of the container.

+## Platforms

+- amd64
+- arm64

 ## Authors